Romansth/heart-disease-api/README.md

 # Heart Disease Prediction API

 This repository contains source code of our project for Provathon.
-Heart Disease Prediction API is Machine Learning Based Solution to predict risks of heart disease using a integrable api.
+Heart Disease Prediction API is Machine Learning based solution to predict risks of heart disease using a integrable API.

 # Description

 Our solution is based on microservices architecture and the AI Model can be independently used in any other platform with ease.
-We've also included a simple demo hospital management system to show how the API works and how you can use our AI Model an web app together.
+We've also included a simple demo hospital management system to show how the API works and how you can use our AI Model on a web app together.
 Whenever you submit your data to our AI Model, it'll detect and tell you if the patient has the risk of heart disease.

 ## Technical Aspect